hanseul-Choi/MultiGallery/README.md

 and enjoy your coding ~ ^-^

 ## Subsequent Corrections
-- No more needs tools:replace"android:theme"
-- No more needs Databinding
-- No more needs Glide Library
+- No showing Logs
-- Dynamically resize images
+- If you don't have an image, show text

 ## Thanks to
 - jitpack.io teams